-A second time (once last passage) the lovely wife has this exhortation, “I adjure you, O daughters of Jerusalem, … That you not stir up or awaken love until it pleases.”
+“I adjure you, O daughters of Jerusalem, by the gazelles or the does of the field, that you not stir up or awaken love until it pleases.”

-As God calls us to be singular in our devotion to Him, He calls us to be chaste and faithful in our relationships with others, particularly here I think in terms of romantic love.
+As God calls us to be singular in our devotion to Him, He calls us to be chaste and faithful in our relationships with others (particularly here in Songs in terms of romantic love).

 Because married folk need to be reminded not to stir up or awaken love in the wrong places.
-So do single never-married folk, and those who have been married.
+So do single never-married folk, as well as those who have previously been married.

 Romantic love is a beautiful God-honouring thing – In His order.

-* Faithful God, thank You for the wonderful bounty of relationships we can have in our lives.
+Thank You for the wonderful bounty of relationships we can have through our lives.

-And thank You for romance, for the love we read of here in the Song of Solomon.
+Thank You for romance, for the love we read here in the Song of Solomon.

-Please help us to be faithful, singular in our devotion, to You and the situation You have placed us in, whether than be singless or marriage.
+Please help us to be faithful, singular in our devotion – To You and to the situation You have placed us in, whether that be singleness or marriage.

 Mark us as a holy people, set apart, different because we walk obediently under Your will.